Versus Larry Mosley – Ray Corona – 99-91

 Here he was brought in to provide a test for the young Golden Boy signee, and that he did.
 Both men started slowly but one thing remained consistent, Mosley’s left stick.
 He was able to tag the burgeoning star with regularity and maintained defensive quality control throughout.
 Alvarez later stated that he was “very hesitant” because he could never “hit him twice.”

-Mosley’s problem was that he couldn’t find a home for his harder shots on a regular basis either and he was never a stiffen-you-out kind of a guy.
+Mosley’s problem was that he couldn’t find a home for his harder shots on a regular basis and he was never a stiffen-you-flat kind of a guy.
 “Canelo” wasn’t either, but he was the more damaging of the two.
-He resorted to a power-puncher approach early on and stuck to it until the end, nicking most of the rounds.
+He resorted to a power-puncher approach early on and stuck to it until the end, nicking enough of the rounds.

 As a Sweet Science report would later have it, each round was “razor close” but Alvarez’s harder shots gave him the nod for the judges.
 Fair enough, though probably not fair enough to award the rising prospect all but one round, which is what Ray Corona did.